Class Teacher: Mr Murray & Mrs Edge Kanat

 As Historians we will identify similarities and differences between time periods and seek to understand how monarchs’ power as well as social history in Britain has changed.

-As Theologians we will study the teaching of Christianity to try to understand how different members of our community make sense of the world around us.
+As Theologians we will study the teaching of Hinduism to try to understand how different members of our community make sense of the world around us.

 As Philosophers we will endeavour to think about concepts beyond a stimulus.
 We will listen and respond respectfully to the ideas of others and justify our own opinions.